 Pharmacokinetics is the study of how a drug moves through the body.
-It attempts to define and predict how the body will absorb, distribute, metabolize, and excrete the drug; But also how long these processes take.
-Pharmacokinetics helps scientists and physicians to determine what an appropriate dose of medicine should be for a given body size, and how often it should be taken in order to maintain therapeutic levels in your body.
-With delta-9-tetrahydrocannabinol (THC), there are several common routes of administration, or ways you can take it, and each of these will have slightly different pharmacokinetics which means the bioavailability of THC for each consumption method differs.
+It attempts to define and predict how the body will absorb, distribute, metabolize, and excrete the drug.
+But also how long these processes take.
+Pharmacokinetics helps scientists and physicians to determine what an appropriate dose of medicine should be for each given body size, and how often it should be taken in order to maintain therapeutic levels in your body.
+With delta-9-tetrahydrocannabinol (THC), there are several common routes of administration.
+And each of these will have slightly different pharmacokinetics which means the bioavailability of THC for each consumption method differs.

 Pharmacokinetics and Bioavailability

-The pharmacokinetics depends on the drug’s bioavailability which will differ with each route of administration and the formulation used (for example, if it is mixed with something to make a pill).
+The pharmacokinetics depends on the drug’s bioavailability which will differ with each consumption method and the formulation used (for example, if it is mixed with something to make a pill).
 The bioavailability refers to the fraction of the total dose that actually reaches its intended target.
-The “absolute bioavailability” is calculated by comparing the concentration of the drug that makes it into the bloodstream to the concentration after an intravenous (IV) injection.
-An IV injection provides a theoretical 100% bioavailability as a reference.
+Calculating the “absolute bioavailability” occurs by comparing the concentration of the drug that makes it into the bloodstream to the concentration after an intravenous (IV) injection.
+An IV injection provides a theoretical one hundred percent bioavailability as a reference.

 The most common routes to administer THC are: